jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 #### How are terms related?

+All relationships are reciprocal, which should be captured by the taxonomy software.
+Most relationships (except RT) are asymmetric.

 ##### Equivalence

+Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted USE/USED FOR or U/UF in the case of a single preferred term or otherwise stored as a synonym ring AKA synset.

+Keep in mind:

+- Only equate near-synonyms if warranted
+-

 Choosing preferred term

-This is chosing the preferred term among several near-synonyms, and also chosing the preferred form of a word with spelling variations.

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.

-- Usage & spelling:
-- Full vs. abbreviated forms:
+- Spelling, full vs. abbreviated forms: lexical variants
+- Synonyms
     - Popular vs. scientific:

 - (Romanized) loan words vs. translations:
 - Can use inverted forms as entry terms

 ##### Hierarchy

-##### Related

-##### Semantic
+##### Associative